 Why People Sue for Lexapro Injuries

-Families of children born with prescription drug-related birth defects, like those linked to Lexapro, may be entitled to compensation for their injuries.
+Families of children born with prescription drug-related autism and birth defects, like those linked to Lexapro, may be entitled to compensation for their injuries.
 The high emotional and financial costs of coping with prescription drug injuries can be devastating.
 However, affected families may have claims to financial assistance from the drugmakers responsible for their injuries.

 |Complications from Lexapro may include:|